schadr/research-papers/README.md

 For those papers where appropriate I try to also add the small scripts I used for data analysis or point to the respective github repository of the programs I wrote.

+The folders in this repository represent the papers which are ordered by year, main conference/journal, sub-event and keyword in case more than one paper was submitted to the same venue.

 ## List of Papers ##
 ### 2013 ###
 ICSE NIER - pre-submission